-Millions of people every year travel to high altitude for a multitude of reasons including leisure, sports and long-term relocation, and the number of people travelling to high altitudes is only expected to increase with the growth of ecotourism and global adventure travel.
+Millions of people every year travel to high altitudes for a wide range of reasons including leisure, sports, and long-term relocation.
+In fact, the number of people traveling to high altitudes is expected to increase with the growth of ecotourism and global adventure travel.

 AMS is the most common form of altitude sickness.
-Symptoms of AMS are:
+Symptoms of AMS include:

 - Loss of appetite

 In HACE, the brain ceases to function normally due to an accumulation of excess fluid.